AdrianInsua/platform/docs/store/README.md

 # In-Depth Usage

-`@angular-redux/store` uses an approach to redux based on RxJS Observables to `select` and transform data on its way out of the store and into your UI or side-effect handlers.
+`ngredux-store` uses an approach to redux based on RxJS Observables to `select` and transform data on its way out of the store and into your UI or side-effect handlers.
 Observables are an efficient analogue to `reselect` for the RxJS-heavy Angular world.